Photo by Alexis Marshall / Assistant News Editor

 What’s not expected in freshman year adventures: tackling bedbugs.

 Bedbugs are small, dark-colored bugs that often live in a mattress.
-They’re hard to spot and sometimes a hassle to exterminate.
+They’re hard to spot and sometimes a hassle to exterminate, as can be seen in this article and from other experts online.

 A Facebook post was made Tuesday morning in the MTSU parent Facebook group claiming that bedbugs were infesting Smith Hall, and Tilghman and her roommate turned out to be the unlucky students.